Cabo Rojo, Puerto Rico: Coat of arms

-The point or red triangle symbolizes the "Cabo Bermejo" (Vermillion Cape) in Los Morillos.
+The point or red triangle symbolizes the "Cabo Bermejo" (Vermillion Cape) in Los Morrillos.
 The blue and white, with the anchors, represent the sea that "bathes our coasts".
 The flaming sword, is an attribute to Archangel Saint Michael, the town's patron saint.
 Finally, the crown, which heightens and distinguishes the shield, stands for the status of Cabo Rojo.

 Anthem

 The anthem of Cabo Rojo is a composition with music and lyrics by Carlos Weber Asencio.

 Transportation

 Although Cabo Rojo lacks an airport, it is approximately 11 miles from the Eugenio María de Hostos Airport (MAZ) in Mayagüez, a commercial airport that serves direct flights to and from San Juan.
 Cabo Rojo has grown tremendously in the last few years as evidenced by its accreditation as a city.
 Cabo Rojo's nearest airport servicing international destinations is forty-five minutes away in Aguadilla's Rafael Hernández Airport (BQN).
 This airport was part of the now deactivated Ramey Air Force Base.

 PR-100 is the main highway in the city, connecting northward to PR-2 between Hormigueros and Mayagüez, and southward to the Boquerón sector.
 Other mayor roads include PR-101, which connects to Lajas, PR-102, connecting to Mayagüez and San Germán, PR-103, an older road which parallels the newer PR-100, and PR-301, connecting to El Combate sector and the Los Morrillos Lighthouse.

 There are 20 bridges in Cabo Rojo.